KrokodileGlue/bfm/README.md

 # bfm
-A simple macro language that generates brainfuck code, supporting // and /**/ style comments, control characters in strings, scoped variables, control constructs (if, while), and arrays (WIP).
+A macro language that generates brainfuck code, supporting // and /**/ style comments, control characters in strings, scoped variables, control constructs (if, while), and arrays.
 The language has many algorithms built in, such as addition, subtraction, multiplication, division, modulus, numeric cell printing, and more.
-Brainfuck code may be embedded into the program with the fuck keyword, like `fuck ">>>+++."`, and you may move the pointer to a variable with the goto keyword.
 You can see the examples for tips on structuring this type of code, but the language itsself is not entirely finished yet.

 ## syntax